CanIHas/Tracing/README.md

 No, you don't.
 But this is WIP, so...

-> THIS SECTION IS WIP
+> THIS SECTION IS WIP AND FOR NOW YOU DO NEED ANNOTATIONS.

 ### 4. Profit - or do anything with trace

 So, you've called your code with trace enabled.
-As `Tracer.DEFAULT` uses `CommonsTraceDestination` (`can.i.has.tracing.destination.CommonsTraceDestination`), your call trace should be logged to Apache Commons logger for this destination class with level "trace".
+As `Tracer.DEFAULT` uses `Slf4jTraceDestination` (`can.i.has.tracing.destination.Slf4jTraceDestination`), your call trace should be logged to Slf4j logger for this destination class with level "trace".

+> I'm gonna try to use Apache Commons in all CanIHas projects for the sake of Spring integration
+> Truth is, Apache Commons are hell lot of easier to configure.
+Truth is that, as this is realy early stage
+> of development, I'll stick with Slf4j here and I'll keep Apache Commons destination implemented, yet horribly
+> untested.
+Sorry folks, crucial matters first ;)

 In general - at this point you'll have your trace where you want it and how you want it.
 See (2.1) to read more on different destinations and formatters.